ReidHarbin/ReidHarbin/README.md

 - 🔭 I’m currently working on [TouchBase](https://github.com/ReidHarbin/TouchBase)
 - 📚 I'm currently learning service design
-- ⚡ In my free time I get myself up to date on any and all Formula1 news
+- ⚡ In my free time, I get myself up to date on any and all Formula1 news

 ###